FedericoCeratto/debian-pymongo/doc/faq.rst

 Is PyMongo thread-safe?
 -----------------------

-PyMongo is thread-safe and even provides built-in connection pooling for threaded applications.
+PyMongo is thread-safe and provides built-in connection pooling for threaded applications.

 .. _connection-pooling: